 The best sources of choline in the diet are egg yolks and beef liver.
 One large egg contains 117 mg of choline.

-#6 – They Protect Eyes Degeneration with Antioxidants
+#6 – Eggs Protect Eye Degeneration with Antioxidants

-There are two antioxidants in eggs that can have powerful protective effects on the eyes.
+There are two antioxidants in eggs that can have powerful protective effects on the eyes and promote good eye health.
 They are called lutein and zeaxanthin, both found in the yolk.

 Lutein and zeaxanthin tend to accumulate in the retina, the sensory part of the eye, where they protect the eyes from harmful sunlight and can dramtically reduce the risk of macular degeneration and cataracts.